loc-conformance/linebench/README.md

 On Windows open the terminal with "Run as administrator"; elsewhere use `sudo`.
-Elevated, it sets the cpu governor to `performance` (Linux) or the power scheme to High performance (Windows) and puts it back when the run ends, whether it finishes, fails or is interrupted with Ctrl-C. Before it changes anything it prints the command that puts it back by hand, which is what a run that is killed outright leaves you with.
+Elevated, it sets the cpu governor to `performance` (Linux) or the power scheme to High performance (Windows) and puts it back when the run ends, whether it finishes, fails or is interrupted with Ctrl-C. Before it changes anything it prints the command that puts it back by hand, for a run that gets killed outright.
 Unelevated it prints what it would have changed and asks before doing any work: `--yes` answers that question, `--no-prep` skips the whole thing even when elevated, and with no terminal attached it carries on.

 `--runs`, `--warmup` and `--settle` are hyperfine's, per command. `--against <stamp>` adds a second comparison block read against that one run. `--keep-raw` holds on to each counter's JSON